lfn-cnti/bestpractices/cbpps/0002-no-root-in-containers.md

 #### A containerized OpenVSwitch downloads compromised routing updates

-A OpenVSwitch VNF was containerized and is running on a K8s cluster.
-It retrieves its routing scripts and logic are defined an externally from remote service.
+An OpenVSwitch VNF was containerized and is running on a K8s cluster.
+It retrieves its routing scripts and logic, which are defined externally, from a remote service.
 It then applies them to the running container instance.

-Unfortunately, the latest resources it downloaded have been compromised on the central system.
-The  OpenVSwitch runs compromised code which takes over the container’s process with its own malicious code.
+Unfortunately, the latest resources it downloaded have been compromised.
+The  OpenVSwitch runs the compromised code which takes over the container’s process with its own malicious code.

 With this best practice, the now malicious application will not be able to escalate its damage beyond what the non-root user has access to.